Mino75/2025-shiro/README.md

 - [📄 License](#-license)

 ## 📖 About
-Shiro 城 is an offline-first real-time strategy tower defense game built as a Progressive Web App.
+Shiro 城 (castle) is an offline-first real-time strategy tower defense game built as a Progressive Web App.
 Players command armies of diverse units (from dinosaurs to mythical creatures) in epic castle-vs-castle battles.
 The game features adaptive caching strategies for reliable performance even on slow networks, making it playable anywhere without internet connectivity.

 ## 🚀 Getting Started